dmerejkowsky/blog/content/post/0032-twitter-and-me-me-and-twitter.md

 No more Bill Murray, no more accounts that published interesting stuff 50% of the time, no accounts that were only re-tweeting popular tweets ...

-I went from following about one hundred accounts to less than twenty, and I decided to never go above that number again.
+I went from following about one hundred accounts to less than thirty, and I decided to never go above that number again.

 Now every night I spend less that a minute reading all the things I missed while